 - One in eight people in the United States (13%, or 30 million) aged 12 years or older has hearing loss in both ears, based on standard hearing examinations.
 3

 - About 2 percent of adults aged 45 to 54 have disabling hearing loss.
 The rate increases to 8.5% for adults aged 55-64.
 Nearly 25% of those aged 65-74 and 50% of those who are 75 and older have disabling hearing loss.
 3

 Noise Exposure at Work and Hearing Loss in Adults

 Percent of the U.S. population aged 20-69 with hearing loss > 25 dB(A), by occupational noise exposure.

 Financial Impact of Hearing Loss

-- According to a survey by the Better Hearing Institute, hearing loss negatively impacts household income on average up to $12,000 per year.
+- According to a survey by the Better Hearing Institute, hearing loss negatively impacts household income on an average of up to $12,000 per year.
 The use of hearing aids mitigates that loss by as much as 50%.
 4

 - The impact of hearing loss is estimated to be more than $100 billion annually.
 4

 - In a 15% tax bracket, the total cost to society in unrealized taxes is estimated to be more than $18 billion.
 4